TienDatJohnyDo/seng438-a5-group13/seng438-a5-group13.md

 * RGT and RDC use different methods to determine the reliability of a system.
 RGT uses two different metrics, Failure Intensity (FI) or Failure Rate (FR).
 These metrics will measure how the reliability will improve over time.
 RDC uses two different metrics, Time Between Failures (MTBF) or Probability of Failure (PoF).
 These metrics will determine if a system meets the reliability requirements.
 * RGT is used in discovering of defects while designing and developing the system.
 RDC is used to demonstrate that a system meets reliability requirements.
 * RGT is typically used throughout the development of the system.
 RDC is typically used once the development of the system is finished.
-* RGT does not have any passing criteria, since it is used to find and remove defects during the development phase.
-RDC does have a passing criteria, since it is testing if the system meets the reliability requirements.

 # How the team work/effort was divided and managed
 To ensure that the group’s productivity was optimized, Tommy and Tien Dat worked on the Reliability and Growth Testing while Stuart and Sina worked on the Reliability Demonstration Chart.
 Once these were completed, our group came together to discuss our findings and show each other how to use the techniques.
 In some parts such as Part 2 of the lab we all work in finding the right parameters for the MTTFmin in order to output a accurate graph for our dataset.
 Once this mutual learning was achieved, the group as a whole worked on the lab report together.